Psycokwet/bassaudio-updated/README.md

 **Compatible with?**

-tested on MacosX El capitan, windows 32 and 64 bits, ubuntu 14+, raspberrypi 2-3 (armv7), not tested on armv6 but its easy to test, just install and see.. related platform binaries can be downloaded from bass web page..
+Originally tested on MacosX El capitan, windows 32 and 64 bits, ubuntu 14+, raspberrypi 2-3 (armv7), not tested on armv6 but its easy to test, just install and see.. related platform binaries can be downloaded from bass web page..

 **Warning**